nhannt201/VoiceNET.Library/README.md

 [![Nuget](https://img.shields.io/nuget/v/VoiceNET.Library?label=NuGet&logo=nuget)](https://www.nuget.org/packages/VoiceNET.Library/)
 ## Free Voice Command Control Library
 ## Introduce
 **VoiceNET Library** makes it easy and fast to create Voice Command Control functionality through Label Prediction.
-It helps develop software voice control in real-time.
+It helps develop software or web voice control in real-time.
 It free supports online and offline use.
 This is a community development project to help people access voice recognition technology more easily.

 It's a research project from the FPT Edu Research Festival 2021 contest.